 - Ways to use Hot infusions/tisanes, Liquid extracts, Tincture, Ointment

 - Medicinal rating (1) Very minor uses

 Health Benefits of Hepatica

-As both its common name and its moniker "liverleaf" suggests, hepatica has customarily been used to live issues, as well as coughs, lung ailments, indigestion, constipation, and hemorrhoids.
+As both its common name and its moniker "liverleaf" suggests, hepatica has customarily been used for liver issues as well as coughs, lung ailments, indigestion, constipation, and hemorrhoids.
 However, little scientific research has been undertaken to prove these traditional uses.

 Hepatica is considered useful for:

-Treating liver ailments.
+Treating liver conditions.
 Liverleaf is used to ameliorate liver problems such as jaundice, hepatitis, and cirrhosis.

 Additionally, the antispasmodic properties of liverleaf are commonly used to treat gastrointestinal issues, such as stomach cramps and digestive tract discomfort.

 It is thought that most of the health benefits of hepatica come from its high content in mucilage, tannins, and flavonoids.